inogs/seamless-notebooks/README.md

 The last two commands update the conda (Python) environment and GOTM-FABM, respectively.
 Depending on the changes in the repository, they may not be needed, but there is no harm in running them just in case - it just takes a little longer.

-# Running a 0-D simulation of BFM
+# Running a 0-D simulation of FABM-BFM

 Go to the setup directory